About

 Edited volume / Handbook

-in preparation (invited, with Martin Evertz-Rittich and Rebecca Treiman).
-Handbook of Germanic Writing Systems (= Handbooks of Germanic Linguistics).
-Boston, Berlin: De Gruyter.
+in preparation (invited, with Stefan Hartmann & Rebecca Treiman).
+Handbook of Germanic Writing Systems and Literacies (= Handbooks of Germanic Linguistics).
+Berlin, Boston: De Gruyter.

 Articles (peer-reviewed)

-accepted.
+accepted [submitted in 2021].
 There had already been a structural graphemics.
 Revisiting and contextualizing a grapholinguistic dispute.
 LACUS Forum 47.
+[Preprint PDF]

 2022 [submitted in 2017].
 Universality and diversity in writing systems.
 LACUS Forum 46.1: 72–83.
 [Publisher] [PDF]